DataAnalysisAndVisualization/Project/README.md

 Idea 2:
-Use the results from RAG in order to rank the documents, and if the results don't match we will classify the result as hallucinations
+Use the results from RAG in order to rank the documents, and if the results don't match we will classify the result as hallucinations. we will use information retrivel methods, such as the RM3 model